 Her work experience outside of JMU includes a stint at the International Monetary Fund (IMF) in Washington, D.C. in the late 1980s (!); administrative work at AU in its ESL department; PR writing for the now defunct Kennedy Center for International Studies in early 1990s and doing work as a freelance writer for a newspaper while her children were growing up.

-Annick has four daughters and a son (one is a graduate student at the University of Washington; one is finishing a degree at JMU and is a nurse at RMH, while the third is at VT; the other two at home), two dogs and two cats.
+Annick has four daughters and a son (the eldest is a graduate student at the University of Washington and is completing field work in Bening, Africa; one is finishing a degree at JMU and is a nurse at RMH, while the third is a senior at VT; the fourth is a rising freshman at JMU; the fifth is a high schooler at home or at the pool).
+The family has two dogs and one cat.
 In her spare time, she enjoys reading, writing, fine dining, movies, museums, and exercise.
 She regularly takes classes at JMU and is at present perfecting her linguistic skills by studying Italian.
 Ché brava lei!

 "I am interested in international, intercultural as well as interpersonal issues that affect human relationships.